foremast/foremast/README.md

 Custom deployment environment order and selection can be provided in the `env` key.
 When missing, the default provided is `{"env": ["stage", "prod"]}`.
-Here, the order matters and Pipelines will be triggered in the given order.
+Here, the order matters and Pipeline will be generated in the given order.

 ```json
 {